solvedDev/BP.Modules/README.md

 Modules are fully integrated into the next version of MCPacker.
 You can access the module menu by pressing "ctrl+L" or by using the menubar.

 ## Creating modules
 In order to create a module, add a JSON file describing your module into the modules folder of this repository.
-You then need to add your module to the module_definitions.json file in this repository.
+You then need to also add your module to the module_definitions.json file in this repository.
 Make sure to choose a descriptive name and add a good description.

 ### Element [type=entity]
-The most advanced element of a module.
+The most advanced element in a module.
 In this element, you describe what you want to change by adding it to the ```replace``` and ```add``` objects or to the ```remove``` array.
 Order of execution: ```replace``` --> ```remove``` --> ```add```

 ```javascript